SatoshiumAI/.github/community.md

 - Research collaboration
 - Testing and feedback
 - Educational expansion
-- Tool and agent development
+- Platform systems and tool development

 When contribution channels open publicly, they will be clearly documented.